 No. 3 Villanova rolls to 9th straight, handles Seton Hall

-NEWARK, N.J.
-(AP) Even when No. 3 Villanova went up by 16 points in the second half, Jay Wright never felt comfortable against Seton Hall.
+NEWARK, N.J. — Even when No. 3 Villanova went up by 16 points in the second half, Jay Wright never felt comfortable against Seton Hall.

 The two longtime Big East rivals have played nothing but close games lately and the Wildcats coach had a feeling the Pirates had a run in them.
 It was one of the few things he was wrong about this season.